JonasPflaume/JY_ML/README.md

 ### JY's workspace

-I worked on this codebase for solving daily machine learning problems and new ideas.
+I work on this code base for solving everyday machine learning problems and pursuing new ideas.